-hasn't been strong, and few automakers have dipped a toe into the market.
+Demand hasn't been strong for small vans in the U.S., and few automakers have ventured into the market.

-For passenger-car shoppers, the best alternative to the Ford Transit Connect may be the Mazda 5, a compact minivan with seating for up to six and a fold-away third-row seat.
+Otherwise, for passenger-car shoppers, the best alternative may be the Mazda 5, a compact minivan with seating for up to six and a fold-away third-row seat.

-The 5 has good road manners, and is quick enough given its intended duty.
+With the 5 you'll find good road manners, and it's quick enough given its intended duty.

-On the commercial side, there's the Nissan NV2000, a configurable box on wheels with a four-cylinder engine teamed to a CVT and front-wheel drive.
+On the commercial side, there's the Nissan NV200, a configurable box on wheels with a four-cylinder engine teamed to a CVT and front-wheel drive.

-It's just as basic as the base Transit Connect, with even less intent to carrying passengers, but has lots of tall-roof cargo space.
+It's just as basic as the base Transit Connect, with even less intent to carrying passengers.

 Get FREE Dealer Quotes